 “I just fucked you, you’re not what I want, you were just what I needed…” – I deleted the message.

 “No, I’m sorry” I sent off.
 Nothing came back.
 She had me blocked.
 In the afternoon I had displaced the missing woman from my memory.
 After I went upstairs at noon, I wished I had a bath first.
 I stretched out the stiff limbs in the hot water.
-In the evening I wanted to lie in the warm bath water again, enjoy a bottle of whisky, cut my wrists open, listen to pop punk rock and then splash and drink and wait until I got colder.
+In the evening I wanted to lie in the warm bath water again, enjoy a bottle of whiskey, cut my wrists open, listen to pop-punk rock and then splash and drink and wait until I got colder.

 Ätz contacted me before, so I had to postpone my plans.

 “What’s up?”
 I asked him when I answered the call.